|Extent of IFRS application||Status||Additional Information|

 If yes, what is the process?

 The AcSB’s initial adoption of IFRS Standards and ongoing endorsement of new and amended IFRS Standards subsequently relies in part on the strength of the IFRS Foundation’s Constitution and governance.
-It also relies on the quality of the IASB Board’s due process and its diligence in applying due process.
+It also relies on the quality of the Board’s due process and its diligence in applying due process.

 Accordingly, the AcSB reviews changes to the Constitution, governance and due process, including commenting on proposals for improvements.
-The AcSB monitors the ongoing application of due process in each IASB project and IFRIC project and participates in that process in accordance with the 2006 Statement of Best Practice: Working Relationships between the IASB Board and other Accounting Standard-Setters.
+The AcSB monitors the ongoing application of due process in each Board project and each IFRIC project and participates in that process in accordance with the 2006 Statement of Best Practice: Working Relationships between the IASB Board and other Accounting Standard-Setters.

-The AcSB encourages its stakeholders to participate in the IASB Board’s process for developing new and amended standards and facilitates direct contact with IASB representatives through outreach activities.
-From these various activities, the AcSB gathers evidence as to the quality of the way in which the IASB Board develops standards and, accordingly, the extent to which the AcSB can rely on the standards being of the highest quality.
+The AcSB encourages its stakeholders to participate in the Board’s process for developing new and amended standards and facilitates direct contact with Board representatives through outreach activities.
+From these various activities, the AcSB gathers evidence as to the quality of the way in which the Board develops standards and, accordingly, the extent to which the AcSB can rely on the standards being of the highest quality.

 The initial adoption of IFRS Standards by the AcSB involved multi-year strategic planning and transition processes (see the strategic plan for 2006-2011).
 The processes culminated in three omnibus exposure drafts in 2008-2009 that exposed all of the then issued IFRS Standards.

-Subsequent to initial adoption, the AcSB issues its own ‘wraparound exposure draft’ for every exposure draft and draft interpretation issued by the IASB Board and IFRIC.
-The wraparound exposure draft directs Canadian stakeholders to comment directly to the IASB Board but also asks one question on which the AcSB solicits stakeholder input: ‘The proposed standard has been developed by the IASB Board for application by entities around the world.
+Subsequent to initial adoption, the AcSB issues its own ‘wraparound exposure draft’ for every exposure draft and draft interpretation issued by the Board and IFRIC.
+The wraparound exposure draft directs Canadian stakeholders to comment directly to the Board but also asks one question on which the AcSB solicits stakeholder input: ‘The proposed standard has been developed by the IASB Board for application by entities around the world.
 Assuming the Exposure Draft proposals are approved by the IASB Board, do you believe that there are aspects of the proposed standard that make some or all of it inappropriate for Canadian entities, even though it is appropriate for entities in the rest of the world?
 If so, please specify which aspects and what circumstances make the accounting requirements proposed in the Exposure Draft inappropriate for Canadian entities.’

-As soon as possible following the IASB Board’s approval of a new or amended standard, the AcSB reviews the final steps in the IASB’s due process, including the review by the IFRS Foundation’s Due Process Oversight Committee.
+As soon as possible following the Board’s approval of a new or amended standard, the AcSB reviews the final steps in the Board’s due process, including the review by the IFRS Foundation’s Due Process Oversight Committee.
 It also considers the responses to its own wraparound exposure draft.
 The AcSB then approves the new material by written ballot, translates the text into French and publishes the English and French texts into the CPA Canada Handbook–accounting.

 If no, how do new or amended IFRS Standards become a requirement in the jurisdiction?